 - Enforce maintainability and efficiency: there should not be any new defect related to high and very high maintainability and efficiency rules

-All these Audits (and any other you might consider) can be defined in Kiuwan (without any programming) and will be applied automatically to every delivery analysis.
+All these Audits (and any others you might consider) can be defined in Kiuwan (without any programming) and will be applied automatically to every delivery analysis.

-Kiuwan not only marks a delivery as OK or FAIL, it will also specify:
+Kiuwan not only marks a delivery as OK or FAIL, but it will also specify:

 - HOW MUCH effort will take to pass the Audit

-For every delivery analysis, Kiuwan provide a full Audit Report with all this useful information.
+For every delivery analysis, Kiuwan provides a full Audit Report with all this useful information.